 No, not if you come back the same day.

-To use the calculator you will need to enter the exact date.
+To use the calculator, you will need to enter the exact date.
 However, not remembering dates is a common matter.
-If you do not know the exact number of days you were absent, try to calculate an estimated number and after you have printed your absence sheet, attach a hand written note to indicate that the dates are approximate.
-But be careful on how many of your dates are approximate.
-What we can do is write the immigration officer a thorough submission explaining your situation as well as to why the dates are not exact.
-This is important as it will help the officer decide to send the Questionnaire or not.
-In addition, we can apply to get the officers notes on you.
-This will show us what notes they have on you and go from there.
+If you do not know the exact number of days you were absent, try to calculate an estimated number, and after you have printed your absence sheet, attach a handwritten note to indicate that the dates are approximate.
+But be careful about how many of your dates are approximate.
+What we can do is write the immigration officer a thorough submission explaining your situation as well as why the dates are not exact.
+This is important as it will help the officer decide whether to send the Questionnaire or not.
+In addition, we can apply to get the officer’s notes on you.
+This will show us what notes they have on you, and go from there.

 Yes.
 All absences from Canada, regardless of the reason, must be declared.
 The only trips you do not have to declare are those where you left and came back to Canada on the same day.